1983 West Bank fainting epidemic: Epidemic

+The U.S. Centers for Disease Control (CDC) wrote in a report that the epidemic occurred in three waves.
+The first wave from March 21 to 24 began at the Arraba school.
 The CDC reported that 70% of patients in the first wave were schoolgirls between 12 and 17 years old and that "clinical, epidemiologic, and toxicologic analyses indicated the illness was of psychogenic origin and was induced by stress.
-The outbreak, which began at a girls' secondary school, may have been triggered by the odor of low concentrations of hydrogen sulfide (H2S) gas near the school."
+The outbreak, which began at a girls' secondary school, may have been triggered by the odor of low concentrations of hydrogen sulfide (H2S) gas near the school".

 The CDC defined the second wave as between March 26 and 28, mostly hitting Jenin and nearby villages.
 The second wave saw 367 people fall ill, 246 of them schoolgirls.
 The CDC reported that 67% of the patients in the epidemic's second wave were schoolgirls and that symptoms "developed in persons of all age groups and both sexes in an area of east Jenin after local residents observed a car moving through the streets emitting a thick cloud of smoke.
 The third wave was on April 3 with most of the cases in the Hebron area.
 Schools were closed in the West Bank after the April 3 outbreak and the epidemic ended.

-"Data collected in these investigations indicate that the West Bank epidemic was triggered either by psychological factors, or, more probably, by the odor of low, sub-toxic concentrations of H2S gas escaping from a latrine at the secondary school in Arrabah.
-Subsequent propagation of the outbreak was mediated by psychological factors, occurred against a background of anxiety and stress, and may have been facilitated by newspaper and radio reports that described the symptoms in detail and suggested strongly that a toxic gas was the cause.
-The epidemic was probably terminated by the closing of West Bank schools," the CDC concluded.
-"No evidence was encountered to indicate that patients had deliberately or consciously fabricated their symptoms.
-Evidence against malingering was provided by normal findings on physical examination."